 For example, “When you left this morning and didn’t turn the dishwasher on, I felt annoyed when I came home” is much more palatable than “You are so lazy and forgetful- why didn’t you remember to turn the dishwasher on like I asked you?”

-The former is more likely to get you a positive response and the later is more likely to have your partner defend their position and attack back.
+The former is more likely to get you a positive response and the latter is more likely to have your partner defend their position and attack back.

 4. Watch your tone of voice

-As humans, we are wired to be sensitive to threat, and threat can be perceived through the voice and the vocal tone.
-There can be fine line between assertive communication and aggressive communication.
+As humans, we are wired to be sensitive to threats, and threats can be perceived through the voice and the vocal tone.
+There can be a fine line between assertive communication and aggressive communication.

 Check your tone as you start to speak.
 Is there an edge to it?
 Is there a harshness?
 If so, see if you can soften your tone.
 If it helps, notice any tension in your voice and consciously relax your throat and vocal cords.